hitesh1906/Codechef-Question/README.md

 # Codechef Question
- I have uploaded this solution to help others to understand codechef questio.
+ I have uploaded this solution to help others to understand codechef question.